• Skip to main content

 • Fold the corner top in.

-• Add 2 cups hot water to a steamer.
+• Add 2 cups water to a steamer.

-• Place a few of the corn husks on the bottom of the pot, then add the uncooked tamales.
-Open side up.
+• Add few of the unused corn husks to the top of the pot.

 Video